 Apple Butter was a new recipe for me, as it was’t something my mom was used to cooking.
 And when a kid is 12, 14 years old, they think that what their parents do is old fashioned, backwards.
 I wanted to try ‘new’ things.
 How pathetic.
 It wasn’t till years later that I came to appreciate all that my mother could and did make for us.
 Her style of cooking was typically European, with French dishes thrown in for good measure.
 It wasn’t until a decade or so back that what I had been taking for granted my whole life, was gaining a renaissance here in North America.
 Suddenly my mom’s cooking was trendy!
 Who knew?

 So, apple butter.
 Definitely a tad more cloying than the plum butter I knew.
 But it was that combination of spices, the warm cinnamon, nutmeg, cloves, allspice that made me break out in a smile.
-A family friend is the first one who made it for me.
+A family friend is the first one who made it for me, when I was a teenager.
 I loved it on toast, in cereal or sandwiched between two cookies.
 It wasn’t till years later that I learned to appreciate serving it in a savoury way, on cheese and crackers etc. But I lost her recipe…sad.

 - 1/2 cup granulated sugar